eladiomejias/LinearOS/README.md

 ## What is it?

 This is a OS simulator, you can view, edit, manage, open, close programs and functionalities.
+This is inspired

 ### How to use?